Last Updated on

 - Bathing your baby too much will strip her skin of the extra oils and moisture she needs to stay hydrated.

-How to Treat Your Baby’s Dry Skin?
+How to Treat Your Baby’s Dry Skin

 There are many steps you can take to help your baby’s skin stay hydrated.
 Dry skin remedies for babies can be found right at your home without having to make a trip to the doctor.

-Home Remedies for Baby Dry Skin
+Home Remedies for Dry Skin in Babies

-Use a humidifier.
-The environment in which your baby is makes a big difference to her skin.
+Use a humidifier: The environment in which your baby is in makes a big difference to her skin.
 If the environment is too dry, then it will strip the oils and moisture from your baby’s skin.
 To correct this, you can keep a humidifier in her room.
 This will correct the humidity levels and fix any dryness in the air.